Darnobles/chat/README.md

 #Chat App

-Chat app is a React Native Moble application which provides users the option to share their location and images.
+Chat app is a React Native Mobile application which provides users the option to share their location and images.

 ##Tech Used